Nicolas Oudinot

-Nicolas Charles Oudinot, duc de Reggio (/fr/; 25 April 1767 – 13 September 1847), was a French general of the French Revolutionary Wars and the Napoleonic Wars.
+Nicolas Charles Oudinot, duc de Reggio (/uːdiːˈnoʊ/ oo-dee-NOH, /fr/; 25 April 1767 – 13 September 1847) was a French general of the French Revolutionary Wars and the Napoleonic Wars.
 He is known to have been wounded 34 times in battle, being hit by artillery shells, sabres, and at least twelve bullets over the course of his military career.
 A Marshal of the Empire, he is best known for his contributions to the Napoleonic Wars with his famous grenadier division.
-Oudinot is one of the Names inscribed under the Arc de Triomphe, Eastern pillar Columns 13, 14.
+Oudinot is one of the Names inscribed on the Arc de Triomphe, Eastern pillar Columns 13, 14.

 Early life

 Nicolas Charles Oudinot was the son of Nicolas Oudinot and Marie Anne Adam, the only one of their nine children to live to adulthood.
 His father was a brewer, farmer and distiller of brandy in Bar-le-Duc, Lorraine.
 He decided upon a military career, and served in the regiment of Medoc from 1784 to 1787, when, having no hope of promotion on account of his non-noble birth, he retired with the rank of sergeant.